Educating for Shalom: Our Calling as a Christian College

 We learn to distrust simple accounts of complex events and to be prepared for the place human irrationality has in the course of human history.
 All this equips us to understand the world in which we are to be peace agents.
 Just as no CIA agent would be sent to an area of which she was ignorant, so it's folly for us to expect to serve and transform a world we do not know.

 We learn in literature classes the best that's been thought and said.
 Reading fiction, for instance, is an excellent way to learn something about human character.
 We learn (as we would by reading the biblical account of King David) how possible it is for great goodness and great wickedness to cohabit in a single person.
-We learn to distinguish in human character between what is merely bizarre, between what is truly vital and what is only enthusiastic.
+We learn to distinguish in human character between what is truly original and what is merely bizarre, between what is truly vital and what is only enthusiastic.
 As we read and ponder and discuss, our knowledge of human character deepens and becomes subtle.
 It's part of our equipment as peace agents.
 No business group, no army, no task force, no basketball team is sent out to serve clients or engage foes without knowing their character and habits, without trying, so to speak, to climb inside their skin.
 And so it is with Christian students reading fiction.
 It's required training for the peace corps.